nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 ## Apply database migrations to the MySQL database

-With Nautobot pointing to the MySQL database (we recommend creating a new Nautobot installation for this purpose), run `nautobot-server migrate` to create all of Nautobot's tables in the database:
+With Nautobot pointing to the MySQL database (we recommend creating a new Nautobot installation for this purpose), run `nautobot-server migrate` to create all of Nautobot's tables in the MySQL database `(nautobot-mysql) $`:

 ```no-highlight
 nautobot-server migrate